Aphelele-Marwarwa/Aphelele-Marwarwa/README.md

 ###

 <p align="left">I am committed to continuous learning and growth in the tech industry.
-My goal is to become a well-rounded software developer and data analyst, contributing to innovative projects that solve real-world problems.
+My goal is to become a well-rounded software developer , contributing to innovative projects that solve real-world problems.
 I’m particularly interested in working on e-commerce platforms, data-driven applications, and user-centric software solutions.</p>

 ###